Check out the MevoFit social channels

 Running is usually done at a rate of greater than 4 miles per hour and will burn about 500-600 calories per hour for an 180 lb(82 kg) person.
 To calculate your own rate, multiply the percentage difference between your weight and this subject.
 For example, if you weigh 135 lbs.
 (61 kgs), that is 25% less in body weight and so would use 25% fewer calories or about 375-450 calories per hour.
 A person weighing 225 lbs.
 (102 kgs) would use 25% more calories or 625-750 calories per hour.

 Running faster will burn more calories as it takes more energy to increase the speed.
 However, the increased speed that causes a moderate increase in the use of calories, also causes an increase in the heart rate as well.
 There comes a point at which running stops being an aerobic exercise and becomes an anaerobic one due to the heart rate being too high.
-At this point, the body stops using fat as the energy source and
+At this point, the body stops using fat as the energy source and goes back to using glycogen for energy/begins to use muscle tissue as an energy source.

 Imagine the shape of well-trained marathon runners.
 They not only have lost most of their body fat due to high energy running, but also have lost most of their muscle mass as well.
 If 65% of your maximum heart rate is the low end of the correct heart rate range, the upper end of the range is 80%.